From Eh to NZ

 Payments must be made through Otago’s Convera account by credit card or via telegraphic/wire transfer.
 Save a copy of your payment receipt.
 See Paying Via Convera for information about the process.

-Step 5 – Receive Final Payment Receipt from University
+Step 4 – Receive Final Payment Receipt from University

-When your acceptance and payment are processed, the university will create your final payment receipt.
-Otago will email your receipt and we will email you instructions on how to apply for your New Zealand student visa.
+When your acceptance and payment are processed, the university will create your final payment receipt, which you can request here.
+This receipt will be used when you apply for your New Zealand student visa.

 Visa Details